KonMam/kafka-replay-cli/README.md

 ### Skip Messages

-If your function returns `None`, the message will be skipped:
+If your function returns `None`, the message will be skipped.
+Use `--verbose` to see skip notices.

 ```python
 def transform(msg):